Postal and Proxy Voting

 - Your home address

-Postal votes cannot be sent until after the nomination process has closed and ballot papers have been printed.
+Postal votes cannot be sent until after the candidate nomination process has closed and ballot papers have been printed.
 Postal votes will arrive no earlier than twelve working days before polling day.

 Proxy voting is sending someone to the polling station to vote on your behalf.